distractionfreeyoutube/codepath-youtube/Readme.md

 - **Category:** Social Media
 - **Mobile:** This app would be primarily developed for mobile but would be just as viable on a computer.
 - **Story:** Minimizes the number of hours spent watching distracting videos by providing you with only the content you need.
 - **Market:** There are similar products on the market such as DF (Distraction Free) YouTube which removes the recommended video list and other distracting elements from the Youtube webpage.
-This shows that there is a need for thie kind of applications.
+This shows that there is a need for this kind of application.
 However, there isn't a mobile app designed for this purpose.
 Everyone who is interested in using Youtube without being addicted to the platform can use our app.
 - **Habit:** The frequency of using the app varies from user to user.
 - **Scope:** We will start by letting users who would like to reduce their screentime to use our app.
 Then, the app can be expanded to an app that promotes real-life interactions and intentional living by reducing social media usage.